 When you’re thinking of having a baby, you want to be in the best health possible.
 If you talk to your doctor about trying to get pregnant, they’ll probably ask about your eating habits, prenatal supplements, and even your weight.

-Can a fertility diet actually help you get pregnant?
 Some people are surprised that weight is part of the equation.
 But being overweight can alter hormones that control menstrual cycles and ovulation, which affects your ability to conceive.